 On December 31, 2021, the Company entered into an intercompany credit facility agreement with the Holding Company.
 The agreement provided a credit facility of \$165.0 million which the Company could draw all or in part from time to time.
-The unpaid principal amounts, regardless of when advances are made, are due on December 31, 2026 or earlier at our request.
-Interest accrues daily at the secured overnight financing rate for such business day plus 150 bps.
+The unpaid principal amounts, regardless of when advances are made, are due on December 31, 2026 or earlier at the Holdings Company's request.
+Interest accrues daily at the secured overnight financing rate for such business day plus 150 basis points.
 On December 31, 2021, the Company borrowed \$165.0 million under the credit facility agreement.
 The Company made \$79.3 million of principal payments on the loan during 2022, leaving \$85.7 million outstanding as of December 31, 2022.
-Interest expense on the borrowings was \$3.1 million for the year ended December 31, 2022.
+Interest expense on the borrowings was \$3.1 million for the year ended December 31, 2023.
+Interest expense incurred and paid on the borrowings was \$3.1 million for the year ended December 31, 2023.